clockworklabs/SpacetimeDB/docs/docs/unity/part-2b-c-sharp.md

 /// This reducer is called when the user logs in for the first time and
 /// enters a username.
 [SpacetimeDB.Reducer]
-public static void CreatePlayer(DbEventArgs dbEvent, string username) {
+public static void CreatePlayer(ReducerContext ctx, string username) {
-   // Get the Identity of the client who called this reducer Identity sender = dbEvent.Sender;
+   // Get the Identity of the client who called this reducer Identity sender = ctx.Sender;

    // Make sure we don't already have a player with this identity PlayerComponent? user = PlayerComponent.FindByIdentity(sender);